Luko22/Luko22/README.md

 **`Aspiring Hardware Engineer`**

 I’m a knowledge-hungry Mechatronics Engineering student.
 I enjoy Cooking, Mixed Martial Arts, and Warhammer 40K.<br />
-But most of all, I enjoy making Electronics projects that can impact my life and those around me.
+But most of all, I enjoy making Electronics/IoT projects that can impact my life and those around me.

 <h2 align="left">🤺 Languages and Tools</h2>